openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 | Stationary | -1 |
 | Swift | +1 |

-### Step 3: Choose Banes

-Weapons are distinguished in terms of combat style and effectiveness by the banes associated with them.
-Banes do not impact wealth level, and a typical weapon will have 2 or 3 associated banes.
-Weapons with 4 or more associated banes must be approved by the GM.

-### Step 4: Calculate Wealth Level

-All weapons (with the exception of unarmed strike), begin with a base wealth level of 1.
-From there, calculate the wealth level of the weapon based on the decisions you made in steps 2 and 3.
-Then, compare the weapon to others of similar power.
-If necessary, adjust the wealth level up or down slightly so that it is an accurate representation of the item's overall influence on the story and intended power level compared to other items.

-\page

-<div class='footnote'>CHAPTER 5: WEALTH & EQUIPMENT</div>

-> #### Weapon Building Example: Kusari-Gama (Chain & Sickle)
+> ##### Weapon Building Example: <br>Kusari-Gama (Chain & Sickle)
 >
-> Let's build our own weapon as an example.
-The kusaria-gama is a very unique weapon from Japanese history which is a combination of a chain and a kama (typical farming implement).
+> The kusaria-gama is an unique weapon from Japanese history.
+It is a combination of a chain and a kama (traditional farming implement).
 >
 > **Step 1 (Choose a Category)**
-> While the kusari-gama might typically be used as a short bladed melee weapon, it can also be swung via its long chain.
+> While the kusari-gama can be used as a short bladed melee weapon, its chain can also be swung long distances.
 As such, we will give it both the *one-handed melee* and *close ranged* categories.
 >
 > **Step 2 (Choose Properties)**
-> Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the *precise* and *forceful* properties.
-For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the *defensive 1* property, and also the *reach* property for striking at a distance.
-Lastly, swinging the weapon is very time-consuming, so we will give it the *slow* property.
+> Because the kusari-gama can be wielded either with nimble precision or a mighty swing, lets give it both the *precise* and *forceful* properties.
+For extra flavor, we will say that the chain's ability to intercept and deflect attacks merits the *defensive 1* property, and also the *reach* property for striking at a distance.
+Because swinging the weapon is time-consuming, we will also give it the *slow* property.
 >
 > **Step 3 (Choose Banes)**
-> In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: *forced move*, *immobile*, *knockdown*, and *provoked*.
+> The kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will give it the *forced move*, *immobile*, *knockdown*, and *provoked* banes.
 >
 > **Step 4 (Calculate Wealth Level)**
 > The total wealth level modifier of the properties chosen in step 2 is +1.
 Added to the base wealth level of 1, we arrive at a final wealth level of 2 for our kusari-gama.